How To Make A 360° Panorama – Tutorial Contents

 As the photo covers the whole sphere, there is no cropping involved.

-Now that you know about the types of panoramas, you are ready to take the first steps to creating yours!
+Now that you know about the types of panoramas, you are ready to take the first steps to create yours!
 Click on the link below to continue.